New York · A Weekend Guide

 The Metropolitan Museum of Art

-One of the world's greatest art museums with collections spanning 5,000 years of human creativity across nearly every culture.
+One of the world's greatest museums with collections spanning 5,000 years and worth multiple visits.

 No. 03